Sean-Fuhrman/seanfuhrman.com/blog-posts/Poetry.md

 # Poetry

 This are some poems I wrote when I felt inspired.
+I have never claimed to be a good poet.
 Some might have meaning behind them, some might not, and some might just be from when I was frustrated in a national park's parking lot.

 ## Winds of Life